chaosim/peasy/README.md

 # Peasy: an easy but powerful parser
 ### Parsing is easy!
-readme.md

 With Peasy, you write the parser by hand, just like to write any other kind of program.
 You need not play [many balls like that any more.](https://raw.github.com/chaosim/peasy/master/ballacrobatics.jpg) You just play [one ball like so!](https://raw.github.com/chaosim/peasy/master/dolphinball.jpg),

-To use Peasy, just copy this file to your project, read it, modify it, write rules for the grammar, and remove any unnessary stuffs when you are sure that, and parse the object with the grammar.
+To use Peasy, just copy the module to your project, read it, modify it, write the grammar rules,, and remove any unnecessary stuffs in Peasy, and parse with the grammar.<br/>
-See [here](#peasysample) for a sample grammar in Peasy.
+See [here](http://chaosim.github.io/peasy/doc/peasy.html#peasysample) for a sample grammar in Peasy.<br/>

-### What's new in Peasy
-### what's new in 0.2.2
-  * just for test npm readme

 ### Documentation
 The [annotated peasy.coffee](http://chaosim.github.io/peasy/doc/peasy.html) is best document for Peasy at the moment.